long0914/comp123-lab9/README.md

 ## The Library class

-This is the front end of the application.
+This is the frontend of the application.
 This is a static class therefore all the members also have to be static.
 Remember class members are accessed using the type instead of object reference.